St.Giles’, St.Bartholomew’s & St.Mary’s | Weddings

 The banns

 Lynne will inform you of these dates.
-At least one of the couple is required to be present on each of these Sundays (both should aim to be there) during the service and should make themselves know to the priest or lay reader leading the service, and our wedding co-ordinator, Jane Clarke.
+At least one of the couple is required to be present on each of these Sundays (both should aim to be there) during the service and should make themselves known to whoever is leading the service, and our wedding co-ordinator, Jane Clarke.
 Many parents and other family members like to attend too and will be very welcome.

 What if I have been divorced?

-Although marriage is a lifelong commitment, the church recognises that occasionally they break down and result in divorce.
-If one or both of you has been divorced then your Minister will want to discuss with you how the previous marriage went wrong, and also discuss the needs and concerns of any children from the previous marriage.
+Although marriage is a lifelong commitment, the church recognises that occasionally marriages break down and result in divorce.
+If one or both of you has been divorced then Ashley may want to discuss with you how the previous marriage went wrong, and also discuss the needs and concerns of any children from the previous marriage.

 What if one of us practices a different religion?